 People attend a game or event for many different reasons.
 Most of the time, you’re going to root on a team that you’ve followed your whole life; sometimes you go because you know someone playing and sometimes you go just because you have nothing else to do on a Friday night.
-Sometimes, once you get to your destination, your “Friday night” ends up being a great time.
-This is the situation you can expect to encounter for the Robert Morris Colonial Hockey team and its home, 84 Lumber Arena which is part of the Island Sports Center.
+Sometimes, once you get to your destination, your Friday night ends up being a great time.
+This is the situation that can be encountered for the Robert Morris Colonial Hockey team and its 84 Lumber Arena.

-There is a great variety of food also at the snack bar with very reasonable prices.
-All of the standard game foods are available; such as burgers ($3.75), hot dogs ($2), popcorn ($1.30) and nachos ($3).
-Other items that are available that you may not find at other college games are grilled cheese ($2), sweet or hot sausage ($3.75) and fish sandwiches ($5.60).
+There is a great variety of food at the snack bar with very reasonable prices.
+All of the standard game foods are available; such as burgers ($3.75), hot dogs ($2.00), popcorn ($1.30) and nachos ($3.00).
+Other items that are available that you may not find at other college games are grilled cheese ($2.00), sweet or hot sausage ($3.75) and fish sandwiches ($5.60).

-You’re also going to be about 20 minutes from downtown Pittsburgh (as long as there is not traffic), so be sure to leave yourself enough time to get to the Sports Center depending on where you're coming from in the city.
+You’re also going to be about 20 minutes from downtown Pittsburgh (as long as there is not traffic), so be sure to leave yourself enough time to get to the arena.
 The bottom line here is that if you’re coming in for a weekend and fitting a game into your schedule, plan on spending your non-game time in a part of the city other than Neville Island.

-As soon as the PA announcer asks for the chant of “Let’s Go Bobby Mo", the crowd meets the request with great enthusiasm.
+As soon as the PA announcer asks for the chant of “Let’s Go Bobby Mo,” the crowd meets the request with great enthusiasm.
 Many of the fans will have children that will either play hockey at one of the other ice rinks or in between periods.
-There is a good mix of families and students from the University, which makes for a very fun, and family-friendly atmosphere.
+There is a good mix of families and students from the University, which makes for a very fun, but family friendly atmosphere.

-While the ice center fills up quickly, the actual attendance number is not huge.
-Access into the complex will be simple, as there a lot of people that go early because of the other ice rinks on site.
+While the arena fills up quickly, the actual attendance number is not huge.
+Access into the complex will be simple, as there are a lot of people that go early because of the other ice rinks on site.
 Getting out of the parking lot after the game is not that much worse, either.
 There are two different bridges to get on and off of the island, so direct access should not be a problem.